P1xt/p1xt-guides/README.md

 Get prepared, over the long haul, to be an established senior level software engineer, capable of architecting solutions for the web (and beyond it)

-- "not in a rush" plan, with resources to increase the depth of knowledge gained in general computer science topics -
+_"not in a rush" plan, with resources to increase the depth of knowledge gained in general computer science topics plus sufficient implementation practice to confidently enter the industry as a Web Developer or a Software Engineer in non Web related positions_

 **Goal:** proficient web developer and software engineer (this option has more of a computer science focus, but also web development)